 There’s a space-time knowledge gap between the investor/developer and project consultants.

 The more uncommon the project the bigger the gap.
 Projects in mature built environments generally have little or no gap.
 That’s because of the available information, accepted approaches and the presence of many practitioners.
-The same cannot be said for uncommon project types in developing environments.
+The same cannot be said for uncommon project types in emerging environments.

 It’s not unlike financial markets.
 The more liquid the investment the smaller the bid-ask spread.
 The less liquid the investment and the spread widens.
 And its usually the big established counters that draw the most liquidity.